strike-finance/forwards-smart-contracts/README.md

 ## Future Features

-1. On the exercise contract date the assets should automatically be send to each party by an off-chain bot.
+1. Automatic asset distribution to each party by an off-chain bot on the exercise contract date.
-2. If one party has not deposited the asset before the exercise contract date, the collateral should automatically be send to the other party by an off-chain bot.
+2. Automatic collateral liquidation distribution to the depositing party by an off-chain bot if one party has not deposited the asset before the exercise contract date.